 - Power Saver Mode

+If you are looking for a cross-platform music app for android, you can look at Pi Music Player.
 Pi Music Player is one of the most accepted and loved Music Players available on the Google Play Store.
-Consisting of a variety of features that allow users not only to Listen to Music but also to re and edit music.
+Consisting of a variety of features that allow users not only to Listen to Music but also to re and edit music. one of the most desired free music apps for Android.
+It has a huge collection of both old and new songs.

 Music App: Pi Music player